imsayari404/presto/presto-docs/src/main/sphinx/develop/presto-authenticator.rst

 Additionally, the coordinator must be configured to use custom authentication and have HTTPS enabled.

-Below property needs to be added to the coordinator's ``config.properties`` file:
+Add the property shown below to the coordinator's ``config.properties`` file:

 .. code-block:: none